-Canon 1D Mark II versus Panasonic GH5s
+Canon 1D Mark II vs Panasonic GH5s

-The Canon EOS-1D Mark II and the Panasonic Lumix DC-GH5s are two digital cameras that were officially introduced, respectively, in January 2004 and January 2018.
+The Canon EOS-1D Mark II and the Panasonic Lumix DC-GH5s are two digital cameras that were announced, respectively, in January 2004 and January 2018.
 The 1D Mark II is a DSLR, while the GH5s is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D Mark II) and a Four Thirds (GH5s) sensor.
-The Canon has a resolution of 8.2 megapixel, whereas the Panasonic provides 9.9 MP.
+The Canon has a resolution of 8.2 megapixels, whereas the Panasonic provides 9.9 MP.

 Body comparison: Canon 1D Mark II vs Panasonic GH5s

 An illustration of the physical size and weight of the Canon 1D Mark II and the Panasonic GH5s is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH5s is considerably smaller (45 percent) than the Canon 1D Mark II.
 Moreover, the GH5s is substantially lighter (57 percent) than the 1D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.